-In terms of area County Cork in the biggest county within Ireland.
-County Cork is an amazing place to start your Irish travel, with a variety of interesting place to visit and its home to one of the oldest cities in Ireland.
-A fascinating history can be explored here.
-So to really soak up the best of County Cork we recommended staying here for about 5 days that should be enough time to visiting all different towns and attractions found there.
+In terms of area County Cork is the biggest county in Ireland.
+County Cork is an amazing place to start your Irish travel, with a variety of interesting places to visit and its home to one of the oldest cities in Ireland.
+Fascinating history can be explored here.
+So to really soak up the best of County Cork we recommended staying here for about 5 days that should be enough time to visit all the different towns and attractions found there.

 Top Attractions When Visiting Cork

-Here is our travel guide list of things you shouldn’t miss out when visiting Cork:
+Here is our travel guide list of things you shouldn’t miss out on when visiting Cork: